-- Presa Street (ongoing Bond project),
+- Presa Street (ongoing Bond project)

-- Hot Wells Boulevard,
+- Hot Wells Boulevard

-- Kashmuir Place,
+- Kashmuir Place

 - Goliad Road, and

-- Southeast Military Drive.
+- SE Military Drive

-Develop trail connections to the Greenline, the Mission Reach, Pytel Park, and Salado Creek.
+Develop trail connections to the Greenline, Pytel Park, and Salado Creek.
 Work with partners including CPS energy to develop a design manual with implementable strategies that identifies rights-of-way and easements that could create east-west multi-use trails through the Brooks Area, as well as access to/from Salado Creek, and construct new access points.